Apple Search Ads 103: Campaign, Ad Groups, and Bid Analysis

 An Ad Group, as defined above, holds the demographics we are wanting to target as well as our scheduling and budgeting information.
 Campaigns need an Ad Group to function but a Campaign can be made up of more than one Ad Group with completely different targeting and budgeting.
 Let’s take that “Brand” Campaign and dive into why we may want to separate out and have multiple Ad Groups as a part of it.

-Campaign Type Ad Group Spend/Max CPT (bids) Keywords
+Campaign Type | Ad Group | Spend/Max CPT (bids) | Keywords |

-(iPad & iPhone)
+Brand | Worldwide (iPad & iPhone) |

-$2500 / $0.50 Brand
+$2500 / $0.50 | Brand |

 So in this scenario we are grouping all of the people searching on our Brand keywords and are willing to spend the same amount on Max Cost-Per-Tap (CPT) on all of them.
 Let’s say we have an educational app and know that the audience that will be most interested in downloading the app are parents 20-30yrs old in the US.
 Meanwhile, we can adjust other Ad Groups’ spend to something more optimal.

-Campaign Type Ad Group Spend/Max CPT (bids) Keywords
+Campaign Type | Ad Group | Spend/Max CPT (bids) | Keywords |

-Brand US 20-30 yr olds
+Brand | US 20-30 yr olds (iPad & iPhone) Everyone Else (iPad & iPhone) |

-$1500 / $0.50
+$1500 / $0.50 $1000 / $0.25 |

-Brand
+Brand Brand |

 So now we have one Campaign targeting the same keywords but have broken out our audience amidst two ad groups and adjusted our spend accordingly.

-Bids- Bid Analysis and Winning that Bid
+Bids: Bid Analysis and Winning the Bid

-When it comes to bids within ASA, the most important concept is competitiveness.
+When it comes to bids within Apple Search Ads, the most important concept is competitiveness.
 Visualize your app as if you are in an auction house with thousands of different apps both alike and different from each other.
 Compound that with each different app having multiple Campaigns bidding at the same time and you can see this is a very crowded room.
 Without some sense of clarity it isn’t hard for a Campaign to wildly overspend, underperform, or even worse have two Campaigns for the same app compete against each other.
 Unlike auction houses though, it isn’t always the bidder that is willing to spend the most that wins because Apple’s auction algorithm is, best described as, “picky” and for good reason.

 Apple has two interests when it serves up searches to be bid on: CPT and ad relevance.
 For CPT it’s simple that the Campaign willing to pay the most for the bid will show up first.
 Apple wants to make sure the search results are useful for the user doing the search.
 Apple only charges when the user actually taps on the ad so they want to balance CPT with that ads relevance.
 Apple decides relevance with historical ad performance, reviews and ratings, and metadata.
 Therefore, maximize that relevance by making sure your metadata is sound and comprehensive.
 Also, consider prompts within your app for reviews and ratings from users as building that relationship directly increases your ability to show up in results.